Why Choose Us

 Being even 1mph over the speed limit is an offence that could lead to a Fixed Penalty Notice being issued.
 However, the National Police Chiefs’ Council (NPCC) recommends that police forces give motorists leeway of ‘10% plus 2’.

 It’s down to the individual police force how they choose to calibrate speed cameras.
 Some forces may choose to use the ‘10% plus 2’ rule, whilst others may calibrate their cameras for the exact speed limit.
 For this reason, you should never rely on any leeway being given.
-Staying safely within the speed limit is the best way to make sure that you avoid receiving a court summons for speeding.
+Staying safely within the speed limit is the best way to make sure that you avoid being prosecuted for speeding.

 Whether or not a driving offence goes to court depends on the severity of the case.
 Most speeding offences are dealt with through a Fixed Penalty Notice or the offer of a speed awareness course, meaning that they never go to court.
 However, more serious driving offences such as drink driving or dangerous driving will almost always go to court.